lmdata10/lmdata10/README.md

 # Hello!
 I'm LM👋

-### Change Management | Aspiring Data Analyst | Passionate About Data-Driven Decisions
+### Change Management SME | Aspiring Data Analyst | Passionate About Data-Driven Decisions

 I'm a data enthusiast currently preparing for data analyst roles, with a long-term goal to transition into data engineering.
 My mission is to help organizations make impactful, data-driven decisions by analyzing, processing, and delivering insights from data.